The Yorkshire Terrier as seen by a dog trainer

 The Yorkshire terrier is a century-old dog.
 Although now we see it as an elegant companion dog, in reality it is a hunting dog.
-The Yorkshire terrier when from the Scots hunting grounds to the salons of Paris.
+The Yorkshire terrier went from the Scots hunting grounds to the salons of Paris.

-Needs daily brushing and professional care.
+Needs daily brushing and professional grooming care.

 On average they eat around 70 to 90 grams of food per day depending on their level of exercise.

 It is not a docile dog and by this its not implied that it’s a bad dog, but a dog that needs a lot of conscious disciplined actions to get it to obey.
 Good training will keep your Yorkshire terrier away from trouble and unruly behaviour.